kayleybannister/liribot-node/README.md

 spotify-this-song
 ![spotify-this-song](spotify-this-song.png)

-** I tried clicking on these link paths for my images and it keeps asking me to select an application in the app store to open
-** all screenshots are saved in the GitHub repository
+** all screenshots are saved in the GitHub repository readMe file